swapnil-jadhav210889/sysfoo/README.md

-This is a Sample Maven App.
+ok This is a Sample Maven App.
 Updating for triggering changes .